World War III in popular culture: 2010s

-World War III and its predicted aftermath continued to be portrayed in popular media around the world such as in recent video games APOX (2011), Homefront (2011), and the Metro franchise - Metro 2033 (2010), Metro: Last Light (2013), Metro Exodus (2019).
+World War III and its predicted aftermath continued to be portrayed in popular media around the world such as in recent video games Homefront (2011), and the Metro franchise - Metro 2033 (2010), Metro: Last Light (2013), Metro Exodus (2019).

 Ace Combat: Assault Horizon (2011) starts with a Russian Rebellion taking control of Russia and starting a war against NATO.
 Wargame: European Escalation (2012) is an RTS game that simulates full-scale conventional warfare between NATO and the Warsaw Pact between 1975 and 1985.
 The scenario of World War III was also seen in the film X-Men: First Class (2011), where Sebastian Shaw, Emma Frost, and the Hellfire Club planned to support a third World War to destroy the humans and evolve the mutants so that the Hellfire Club could establish its rule over the Earth.
 Some other films that portray a world like World War III are Red Dawn, a remake of the 1984 movie which features an invasion by North Korea and Russia of the United States; Tomorrow, When The War Began, which portrays an invasion of Australia by a coalition of Asian nations; and the 2010 Croatian film The Show Must Go On.
 A scenario involving World War III is also seen in Hunter Killer in which a rogue Russian minister attempts a coup and American forces must fight his forces to avert further escalation of the conflict.
 The Unthinkable is a 2018 movie that depicts a Russian invasion of Sweden and Europe.
 The Wolf's Call is a 2019 French film that portrays a French Rubis-class submarine caught in the middle of an armed conflict between the West and a Russian-Iranian alliance.
 "World War III: Inside the War Room" is a 2016 docudrama that details a war between NATO and Russia after Putin invades Latvia in a fight like the Russo-Ukrainian War.
 Steel Rain is a 2017 South Korean film that portrays a North Korean coup to instigate a war against South Korea and the United States with the aid of China.
 World War III is further referenced in the Japanese anime Steins;Gate (2011) in which Rintaro Okabe must travel through various world timelines to prevent a new world arms race after the discovery of time travel and would eventually envelop the planet in a global war over the technology.
 Another anime, AKB0048 (2012–2013), takes place 48 years after an interplanetary war destroyed all on Earth and forced humanity to flee to other inhabitable planets.